mia-platform/documentation/docs/development_suite/api-console/api-design/listeners.md

 :::info
 For example, if your Kubernetes cluster is configured to use [Traefik](https://doc.traefik.io/traefik/providers/kubernetes-ingress/) as Ingress Controller provider, you may need to define a new [IngressRoute](https://doc.traefik.io/traefik/providers/kubernetes-crd/).

-For more details on configuring a new IngressRoute, please refer to [this guide](/paas/traefik.md#expose-an-endpoint).
+For more details on configuring a new `IngressRoute`, please refer to [this guide](/paas/traefik.md#expose-an-endpoint).
 :::

 ## Edit a Listener